 Health and Experience Requirements

-The Kathmandu to Lhasa Tour via Everest Base Camp involves five to six hours driving per day, but comparatively little walking (indeed, walking is not mandatory) can be required.
+The Kathmandu to Lhasa Tour via Everest Base Camp involves five to six hours driving per day, but comparatively little walking (in fact, walking is not mandatory) is required.
 However, it is all at very high altitude, which will take a physical toll.
 There are no special physical requirements, but high altitude experience is a plus.

 Visa and Travel Procedures